AshConnolly/Site-Boilerplate-2016/README.md

 * Maintainable

 ###Components
 Component based CSS keeps the code clean and modular.
-A BEM approach would be like this, note repeated parent class name:
+A BEM approach would be like this, note repeated parent class name and lack of nesting:
 ```
 .car {}
 	.car__wheel {}
 	.car__door {}
 ```
-When looking at both the HTML markup and the CSS it's clear where the parent is and what it is called.
-So it is acceptable to not reference the parent name in the child element class names:
+When looking at both the HTML markup and the CSS it's often clear where and what the parent is.
+So it is acceptable to not reference the parent name in the child element class names.
+Instead we can use nesting for child elements when working with clear CSS component:
 ```
 .car {
 	.wheel {}
 	.door {}
 }
 ```

 ##Nesting and specificity
 Specificity can cause issues when working with the cascade, but if component nesting is kept low (ideally no more than 3) and clear, it will cause minimal problems.